New B3-funded research targets early action against deadly fungal pathogens threatening pōhutukawa, rātā, and other native species.

 “While the direct risk from Hawai‘i is well understood, we need to stay alert to secondary invasion routes—such as via Tonga or New Caledonia,” Mark says.
 “It’s not inevitable the pathogen will arrive, but vigilance is key.”

-The ROD project has links with mark’s earlier B3 work on sentinel plants, linking with botanic gardens and arboreta across Australia, the UK, Europe, and the US.
-The research has provided Aotearoa New Zealand’s access to an global intelligence network, providing foresight into emerging threats and gives the country a head-start in biosecurity preparedness.
+The project builds on a previous B3-funded programme, “Understanding the risk of rapid ʻōhiʻa death to Aotearoa New Zealand and the South Pacific (20212023).
+It also connects with Mark’s earlier B3 work on sentinel plants, linking with botanic gardens and arboreta across Australia, the UK, Europe, and the US.
+These collaborations have provided Aotearoa New Zealand with access to a global intelligence network, providing foresight into emerging threats and gives the country a head-start in biosecurity preparedness.
+They also help maintain a flow of knowledge on emerging Ceratocystis species and their global distribution.

 Related People